oclif/oclif.github.io/docs/features.md

 ### Testing Helpers

 We've put a lot of work into making commands easily testable and easy to mock out stdout/stderr.
-The generator will automatically create [scaffolded tests](https://github.com/oclif/example-multi-ts/blob/master/test/commands/hello.test.ts).
+The generator will automatically create [scaffolded tests](https://github.com/oclif/hello-world/blob/main/test/commands/hello/world.test.ts).

 ### Auto-documentation

 By default you can pass `--help` to the CLI to get help such as flag options and argument information.
 This information is also automatically placed in the README whenever the npm package of the CLI is published.
-See the [multi-command CLI example](https://github.com/oclif/example-multi-ts)
+See the [hello-world CLI example](https://github.com/oclif/hello-world)

 ### Plugins